albar965/littlenavmap-manual/src/en/MENUS.rst

 Opens a dialog that allows to export a flight plan to `SimBrief <https://www.simbrief.com/>`__.
 Disabled if no flight plan has been loaded or created.

-See :doc:`LOADSIMBRIEF` for more information.
+See :doc:`SENDSIMBRIEF` for more information.

 .. _export-flight-plan-as-skyvector: